Skip to content

 }

-Values calculated at compile time have a major advantage: they can be used in places that require constant expressions, such as array sizes:
+Values calculated at compile time have a major benefit: they can be used where constant expressions are required, like array sizes:

 cpp

-If size were just a plain const, this line might not compile on some compilers (depending on whether the const variable is treated as a constant expression).
+If square were just a normal const function, this line might fail on some compilers (depending on whether the variable is treated as a constant expression).
 Using constexpr leaves no ambiguity.

-Here we are just getting an initial taste of constexpr.
-It is one of the most important features of modern C++—in C++14, it allowed more complex logic inside functions; in C++17, the restrictions were further relaxed; and in C++20, consteval (which must be executed at compile time) and constinit were introduced.
-We will have a dedicated chapter later to dive deep into compile-time computation.
-For now, just remember: if your constant value can be determined at compile time, prefer constexpr.
+Here we just touch briefly on constexpr.
+It is one of the most important features of modern C++—C++14 allowed more complex logic in functions, C++17 further relaxed restrictions, and C++20 introduced consteval (must execute at compile time) and constinit.
+Later, we will have a dedicated chapter to dive deep into compile-time computation.
+For now, just know: if your constant value can be determined at compile time, prefer constexpr.

-Pitfall Warning: A constexpr function is not guaranteed to execute at compile time.
-The compiler only forces compile-time calculation in scenarios that "require a compile-time constant" (such as array sizes or template parameters).
-In other cases, the compiler might choose to calculate at compile time, or it might choose to calculate at runtime—this depends on the compiler's optimization strategy and the function's complexity.
+Pitfall Warning: constexpr functions don't guarantee execution at compile time.
+The compiler forces compile-time calculation only when a "compile-time constant" is needed (like array size, template parameters).
+Otherwise, the compiler might choose to calculate at compile time or runtime—depending on optimization strategy and function complexity.
 If you need to force compile-time execution, C++20's consteval is the correct choice.

-Reading about it is one thing; doing it is another.
-Let's string together all the const usages we discussed above and write a complete example program.
-This program won't have overly complex logic, but it will cover every const combination and verify the compiler's behavior.
+Theory is shallow.
+Let's string together all the const usage discussed above into a complete example program.
+This program won't have complex logic, but it will cover every const combination and verify the compiler's behavior.

 cpp